MilkyDeveloper/ReshadeForUWP/README.md

 Just go to the [releases page](https://github.com/MilkyDeveloper/ReshadeForUWP/releases/) to install Reshade for UWP.
 It's a portable/bundled exe so there's no setup required whatsoever!

+### EA Play

+For the new Xbox Game Pass EA Play integration, all you need to do is use Reshade normally.
+These games are not UWP, and the "*EA Play for Game Pass*" game entries are just a frontend for the EA Play Desktop program.

 ## Design

 ![Image of Reshade for UWP setup](https://raw.githubusercontent.com/MilkyDeveloper/dump/%F0%9F%96%BC/Reshade%20for%20UWP%2012_26_2020%209_18_07%20PM.png)